sanukag/ai-maintenance-assistant/docs/document-ingestion.md

 Generated document identifiers determine storage paths; user-provided filenames are retained only as metadata.
-The SQLite database contains document fingerprints, extraction details, creation times, lifecycle state, revision links, parent sections, ordered child chunks and any enabled embeddings.
+The SQLite database contains document fingerprints, extraction details, creation times, lifecycle state, revision links, equipment classification, parent sections, ordered child chunks and any enabled embeddings.
+Metadata values are optional, whitespace-normalised, limited to 100 characters and reject control characters.

 Each chunk records the source information available for its format: